BranislavModriansky/peregrin/README.Docker.md

 ```bash
 ls
 ```

+## Build

 > [!IMPORTANT]
-> Make sure that the container will be exposed at the correct network port, corresponding to the one listed when running the `app.py` script
+> The container must expose the same network port as the one used by `app.py` script!

 3. Build the docker image.